More Than Meets the Eye: How Surviving Colon Cancer Transformed Marielle Santos McLeod’s Advocacy Work

 It was a perfect fit.

-When faced with a cancer diagnosis, patients are expected to know many things – including the fundamentals of cancer, scientific language, and clinical trial research — and language barriers makes these things harder to understand.
+When faced with a cancer diagnosis, patients are expected to know many things – including the fundamentals of cancer, scientific language, and clinical trial research — and language gaps makes these things harder to understand.

 As a navigator, it’s Santos McLeod’s job to supply patients with the knowledge they need to have conversations about treatment with their medical teams.